plan-net/core4/docs/source/install/develop.rst

 you follow the `gitflow`_ concept.
 As a recap this summary outlines the most relevant steps of this guideline so far.

-#. create home for core4 source and projects.
+#.
+Create home for core4 source and projects.

-#. manage multiple dedicated Python virtual environments.
+#.
+Manage multiple dedicated Python virtual environments.

-   * one for core4
+   * One for core4,
-   * one for each project
+   * one for each project.
-   * use ``coco --init`` as the helper tool to initialise the environment
+   * Use ``coco --init`` as the helper tool to initialise the environment.
-   * enter and develop in project virtual environments
+   * Enter and develop in project virtual environments.

-#. manage your ``local.yaml`` for MongoDB connection, logging and core4 project
+#.
+Manage your ``local.yaml`` for MongoDB connection, logging and core4 project
    residence.

-#. develop with your favorite IDE, execute, and enqueue start jobs.
+#.
+Develop with your favorite IDE, execute, and enqueue start jobs.

-   * use git branching feature
+   * Use the git branching feature.
-   * push your changes into develop branch
+   * Push your changes into the develop branch.

 #.
 Align and build new release with ``coco --build``.